pure-water/uVkCompute/fma_benchmark/Ampere_FP32.md

 # Results
 We based our work on uVkCompute benchmark.
-We modifed the code to test whether the extra pipeline can only be co-issued or a more of a native choice.
+We modifed the shader code to have the independent stream to test whether the extra pipeline can only be co-issued or a more of a native choice.
+There are 2 types of workload being crafted:

+- Type 0: there is only one stream of FMA workload dispatching to the shader
+- Type 1：there are two streams of FMA which is dependent of each other

 FMA Dispatch( Type 0) | FMA Dispatch ( Type 1）
 |---|---|